ahranyu/100_My_Project/8_Service_request/README.md

 ## Questions to Answer

-1. What are most requested services?
+1. What are the most requested services?
-2. Service request distribution by Zip code
+2. How is service request distribution by Zip code?
-3. What are yearly trend of service requests?
+3. What are the yearly trends in service requests?
-4. Which methods are commonly used by citizen?
+4. Which methods are most commonly used by citizens?
-5. What are the status of progress?
+5. What is the status of progress?
 ## Analysis Approach
-#### Import libraries and Clean data
+#### Import Libraries and Clean Data
-Loaded the dataset and performed initial cleaning for analysis.
+I loaded the dataset and performed initial cleaning for analysis.

 ```python
 import pandas as pd